twooster/olpo/README.md

 })
 ```

-Or acquire them this way (automatically released when the callback
+Or acquire them this way (the acquired item is automatically released when the
-has completed):
+callback has completed):

 ```typescript
 pool.acquire(someClassInstance => {